 2. How many miles are on your engine?

 If you're at 650,000 miles or below and you had a failure that didn't damage any pistons, a re-ring kit is all you need.

-If you're at the million mile mark and are rebuilding your engine due to power loss or blow-by, a re-ring kit is usually all you need.
+If you're at the million-mile mark and you're rebuilding your engine due to power loss or blow-by, a re-ring kit is usually all you need.
 That is if you have either a two piece piston or a one piece steel.
 If you have a one piece aluminum piston, change them.
 Re-Ring kits for the two piece piston include the aluminum skirt so the only piece to reuse is the steel crown.
-Many repair shops, the guys who build engines every day, reuse pistons on more than half of their rebuilds.
-Here's another secret, many of the OEM manufactures also reuse the pistons in their overall kits.
-It's not as unheard of as you may think.
-See question 3.

 3. How long do you intend on keeping your engine?

-If you going to fix and ditch your engine, don't put more money in it than necessary.
+If you're going to fix and ditch your engine, don't put more money in it than necessary.
 A re-ring kit will do the job.
-If you just put on a million miles and want to put on another worry free million a standard kit with pistons is a good way to.
+If you just put on a million miles and want to put on another worry-free million, then a standard kit with pistons is a good way to.
 Having 2 years of warranty with unlimited mileage on your rebuild is something that can help you sleep at night.
-See question 4.

 4. How much money do you have to put towards the rebuild?

 So to sum it up, each situation is different and needs to be looked at as such.
 Many diesel owners are not used to the longevity of the newer style pistons in today's engines.
-When we speak with them they haven't even considered a re-ring kit.
-But, when money's a factor, and it always is, HHP can help save you some.
-Give us a call today - 855-447-7278
+When we speak with them, they haven't even considered a re-ring kit.
+But, when money's a factor (and it almost always is), HHP can help save you some!

 Have more questions about your diesel engine?
 Our ASE Certified Technicians are here to help!
 Call us at 844-304-7688, or request a quote online!